open-sauced/intro/06-the-secret-sauce.md

 Important information to include when you're highlighting your contributions:

-- New material you've created;
+- New material you've created,
-- Project details (tools, libraries, size, and complexity);
+- Project details (tools, libraries, size, and complexity),
-- The type of your contributions: bug fix, feature, performance, documentation, etc.;
+- The type of your contributions: bug fix, feature, performance, documentation, etc.,
-- The details of your contribution including improvements and impacts made on the project and on the community;
+- The details of your contribution including improvements and impacts made on the project and on the community,
-- Collaboration and teamwork details;
+- Collaboration and teamwork details.

 ### Formatting Your Highlight